lauracristianas/finance-tracker/Readme.md

 ## Main Objectives :

 - Create a basic Finance Tracker Application on Python
-- Input receipt information to your newly created application, by code
 - Learn how to input data directly from the terminal
 - *Optional* - Create a simple UI (user interface)
 <br>